Jeansen/jeansen.github.io/_posts/2019-05-20-using-onewire-sensors-with-raspberry-pi.markdown

 ---

-So, a couple days ago I ordered my first sensor for measuring temperature.
+A couple days ago I ordered my first sensor for measuring temperature.
 I thought this could be a good start to monitor my little data center I neatly installed in a cupboard.
-Although I have installed an external fan so the risk of heat accumulation is quite low, the fan could fail and then head would build up.
+Although I have installed an external fan so the risk of heat accumulation is quite low, the fan could fail and then heat would build up.

-The idea is to simply install a temperature sensor and constantly read it's value.
+The idea now is to simply install a temperature sensor and constantly read it's value.
 If a threshold is reached, a warning should be sent.

 Therefore the first task was to get the temperature sensor attached and be able to read from it.
 The sensor I have selected is a so called 'onewire' sensor (DS1820).
 These are sensors using the One wire (1-wire) bus for communication[^1].